 Shanghai has more than 72 museums, some of which are free of charge.
 The following are the best seven museums in Shanghai.
-The top three are free of charge, and Shanghai Science and Technology Museum, with the most expensive entrance fee (60 yuan) is the best one for a family visit.
+The top two are free of charge, and Shanghai Science and Technology Museum, with the most expensive entrance fee (60 yuan) is the best one for a family visit.

 Shanghai Museum is a large museum of ancient Chinese artifacts.
 It has more than 120,000 precious historical relics, including bronze ware, china ware, calligraphy works, paintings, jade articles, ancient coins, ancient furniture, and sculptures.

 The most precious two are an ancient cooking vessel with dragon pattern of the Shang Dynasty (1600–1046BC) (龙纹扁足鼎 Longwen Bianzu Ding 'Dragon-Pattern Flat-Foot Tripot') and an excessively free cursive style calligraphy work of The Red Cliff Ode (草书前后赤壁赋).

 2. Shanghai Art Palace (中华艺术宫)

 - Opening hours: 9am–5pm (last entry:4pm, closed on Monday)

 - Exhibition area: about 64,000 square meters

 - Address: 161 Shangnan Road, Pudong New District (浦东新区上南路161号)